singhwarrior/Event-Based-Application-Implementing-Back-Pressure/README.md

 ```
 ### WorkerRouter Actor

-As shown in the diagram, Ticker Actor gets the current offset and until offset for each partition and sends it to WorkerRouter actor.
-WorkerRouter actor after getting message from Ticker actor, consumes the actual messages from the kafka topic using simple consumer api.
+As shown in the diagram, Ticker Actor gets the from offset and until offset for each partition and sends it to WorkerRouter actor as an **OffsetRanges** object.
+WorkerRouter actor after getting message from Ticker actor, consumes the actual messages from the kafka topic using simple consumer api(**KafkaUtil.createKafkaConsumer2**).
 It decides for each partition from which offset it has to consume message, until offset given by Ticker actor to it.

 ```scala
 object WorkerRouter {